Time travel, I regret to say, will probably not be possible at least in my lifetime. So I've attempted here to create

-In 1980, my late father sent me a few items he'd saved over the years after my mother's death in March of 1964.
-Among them were my mother's diaries from 1945 and '46, which I had no idea existed until then.
+In 1980, my father sent me some things of my mother's he'd saved over the years.
+Among those things were my mother's diaries from 1945 and '46, which I had no idea existed until then.

 Most of the people she wrote about were total unknowns to me.
 Friends like Herb, Hal, Jim, Helenand the placesParnell, the Stratford, Minuet'sall were mysteries yet to be unraveled.
 I suddenly had a lot of information about my mom's teenage years, and wanted to do something with it, but I wasn't sure what.

 They spent a lot of time together and with friends, shopping, going to movies, or stopping by a diner for a Coke.
 Sometimes they would simply sit out on the front steps, talking, listening to records, and watching the world go by.

 The diaries may be interesting to local history buffs, too: places and things within the Englewood neighborhood restaurants, theatres, transportation, schools, etc., many of which have long since vanished and some that are all but forgotten.